mnot/I-D/draft-nottingham-webbotauth-use-cases.md

 Because there is some question about the "additional information" facility in the charter, each use case also assesses whether it's necessary to identify a real-world entity associated with the bot to meet the use case (since that is the most common use of such a facility).

 Each use case also summarises how controversial addressing it is perceived to be.
+This draft does not take a position on whether all of the use cases should be addressed by the group.

 Potential alternative solutions to the implied requirements are not considered here.